 Our revolving credit facility and the indenture governing our senior notes impose restrictions on our operations and activities.
-The most significant restrictions place limitations on the amount of additional indebtedness that may be incurred, limitations on investments, including joint ventures and advances to officers and employees, limitations on the aggregate cost of certain types of inventory we can hold at any one time and limitations on asset dispositions or creation of liens.
+The most significant restrictions place limitations on the amount of additional indebtedness that may be incurred, limitations on investments, including joint ventures and advances to officers and employees, limitations on the aggregate cost of certain types of inventory we can hold at any one time and limitations on asset dispositions or 35 creation of liens.
 We are also required to maintain a certain level of net worth and maintain certain ratios, including a minimum interest coverage.
-Under this covenant, we are required to maintain, on a rolling four quarter basis, earnings before interest, taxes, depreciation, amortization and non-cash charges of a minimum of two times interest incurred (as defined in the Credit Facility).
-Based on our current estimates, we believe we will meet this requirement during 2007.
-We are pursuing actions to enable the Company to remain in compliance with its covenants through 2008.
-We can provide no assurance that we will be successful in completing such actions or in complying with all restrictions of our indebtedness.